-OUR COMMUNITY'S INFRASTRUCTURE
+OUR COMMUNITY'S

 Council's service delivery is supported by infrastructure.
 Council will continue to manage over \$1.6 billion worth of community infrastructure including \$759 million water and sewer dedicated infrastructure.
-Asset revaluations occur annually which may result in revised grossed replacement costs of assets.
+Asset revaluations occur annually which may result in the revised gross replacement cost of assets.
 Council's community infrastructure includes: